-Tel: +351 21 381 7457 Fax: +351 21 381 7411 Email: cmoniz@mlgts.pt URL: www.mlgts.pt
+Tel: +351 21 381 7457 Email: cmoniz@mlgts.pt URL: www.mlgts.pt

-Carlos Botelho Moniz is the Partner Head of the EU and Competition Law Practice Group, and is recognised as one of the leading EU and competition lawyers in Portugal.
+Carlos Botelho Moniz is a Partner with the EU and Competition Law Practice Group and is recognised as one of the leading EU and competition lawyers in Portugal.
 His experience includes advising and representing clients in competition cases, both before the European Commission and the Portuguese Competition Authority, in the areas of antitrust, merger control and State aids.
 He has vast experience in representing both the Portuguese authorities and private parties in their relations with the EU Institutions, as well as in representing private parties and the Portuguese State before the European Court of Justice and the EU General Court.

 Admitted to the Portuguese Bar in 1980, Carlos Botelho Moniz joined the firm in 2001.
 Previously, he was a Partner at Botelho Moniz, Magalhães Cardoso, Marques Mendes e Ruiz until 1999 and at PMBGR from 1999 to 2001.
+He was the head of MLGTS' EU and Competition Law Practice Group between 2001 and 2016.
 Carlos Botelho Moniz completed his Law degree at the Universidade de Lisboa (1976) and gained a Master's degree in Economic Law from the same University (1989).
 He graduated from the College of Europe, Bruges, in 1979.
 He is widely published on the various aspects of EC and competition law, and lectures on EU law in the Law School of the Portuguese Catholic University.